ashleydavis/highstock-yahoo-demo/README.md

 For this example code I started with the [Highstock async loading demo](http://www.highcharts.com/stock/demo/lazy-loading).
 I also incorporated elements of the [candlestick and volume demo](http://www.highcharts.com/stock/demo/candlestick-and-volume).

 There are [many other demos](http://www.highcharts.com/stock/demo) of Highstock that give a good undestanding of its full capabilities.
 Highstock also has good [docs](http://www.highcharts.com/docs) and an [API](http://api.highcharts.com/highstock) reference.
-You need to read these docs to fully understand your way around Highstock.
+Read these docs for a full understand of Highstock.

 The basic setup for Highstock is quite simple.
 Use jQuery to get the element that will contain the chart and call the `highcharts` function.
 Pass in the options to configure the chart and provide data:

 	var chartOptions = {
 		// ... options that defined the chart ...
 	};

 	$('#container').highcharts('StockChart', chartOptions);

-The options allow us to set the chart type, axis options and initial data.
+The chart options allow us to set the chart type, axis options and initial data.

 Multiple data series can be stacked on top of each other.
 This is how the SMA is overlaid on the OHLC data.
-Multiple Y axis' can be stacked separately on top of each other, as is done in this example with OHLC/SMA above the volume chart.
+Multiple Y axis' can be stacked separately on top of each other, as is done in this example with the volume chart below the OHLC/SMA chart.

 In the example code I use the chart types: [*candlestick*](https://en.wikipedia.org/wiki/Candlestick_chart), *line* and *column*.
 There are [many more chart types available](http://api.highcharts.com/highstock#plotOptions).
 The [OHLC chart type](http://www.highcharts.com/stock/demo/ohlc) is another you might be interested in that is relevant to financial data.

-todo: need to download weekly or monthly data at the start.
-How much of an difference does this make to the chart?

 This example loads data asynchronously when the user zooms in on the data.
-Initially we must load data for the entire time frame so that Highstock has something to show in its [navigator](http://api.highcharts.com/highstock#navigator) which allows the user to see the entire time series and then zoom in on parts of it.
-Because it would be very expensive to download daily financial data for all time for any company we only download monthly data at the start.
-Then when the user zooms in for a closer look we download weekly or daily data as appropriate.
-We can download async data for Highcharts by handling the [`afterSetExtremes`](http://api.highcharts.com/highstock#xAxis.events.afterSetExtremes) event.
+Initially full data must be loaded so that Highstock has something to show in its [navigator](http://api.highcharts.com/highstock#navigator).
+The navigator allows the user to see the entire time series and zoom in on parts of it.
+It is very expensive to download full daily financial data for all time for any company, therefore at the start only monthly data is downloaded.
+Then as the user zooms in for a closer look weekly or daily data is downloaded as needed.

+Highcharts supports asyncronous data download via the [`afterSetExtremes`](http://api.highcharts.com/highstock#xAxis.events.afterSetExtremes) event.
 You can also see a fairly simple example of this in the [Highstock async loading demo](http://www.highcharts.com/stock/demo/lazy-loading).
+It looks something like this:

 	//
 	// Function called when the user changes the zoom level of the chart.